Try with Kubernetes

 Let’s ignore the labels part for now; it is meant for more advanced configuration.

-The addresses section specifies the registered destination addresses to which the policies should be applied.
+section specifies the registered destination addresses to which the policies should be applied.

 Let’s create a service registry entry for the echo-server service with the following command.